Chitral MNA vows to resist shifting of LPG project to GB

 “The government should reverse the decision of the National Economic Coordination Council to shift the proposed LPG plant to GB and immediately initiate work on the project to facilitate the people in Chitral,” the lawmaker said, adding that the local PTI leaders must come forward and express their anguish over the government move.

-He said that the said LPG project was conceived and initiated by the Pakistan Muslim League-Nawaz but now the PTI rulers were bent upon to shift it to GB, which would never be allowed in any way.
+He said that the said LPG project was conceived and initiated by the Pakistan Muslim League-Nawaz but now the PTI rulers were bent upon to shift it to GB., which would neer be aloowed in any way.